niharl/Pygame-Tetris/README.md

-# pygame-tetris
+# Tetris
-A graphic implementation of Tetris with Pygame.
+An implementation of Tetris with Pygame.